 While the vast majority of dog bites fall under the category of California civil law, there are cases where the owner of the dog that has bitten or attacked another person can face criminal charges.

-After the dog attack has been reported to local authorities, state officials are notified that this particular dog could be dangerous or vicious.
+After the dog attack was reported to local authorities, state officials were notified that this particular dog could be dangerous or vicious.
 If the dog has been involved in prior incidents in which it harmed another person or animal, the owner of the dog may be charged with a criminal offense.
 But it is not that simple.

 In order to file criminal charges against a dog owner whose dog has bitten or attacked another person, that dog must meet California’s legal definition of a “dangerous” or “vicious” dog.